|Pilot 1st Lt. Paul G. Brown, O-417000 (survived) Oak Park, IL

 Force Landed April 30, 1942

-On April 30, 1942 took off from 7-Mile Drome near Port Moresby at 13:00.
-One of eleven Airacobra led by Lt.
-Col Boyd D. "Buzz" Wagner on a strafing mission against Lae Airfield, the 8th Fighter Group's first combat mission.
-The AIracobras strafed the airfield at 14:37, hitting parked aircraft and seaplanes, then departed.
-A6M2 Zeros of the Tainan Kōkūtai scrambled, and attacked the Airacobras while they were near Salamaua.
+On April 30, 1942 took off from 7-Mile Drome near Port Moresby at 1:00pm piloted by 1st Lt.
+Paul G. Brown as one of eleven Airacobra led by Lt.
+Col Boyd D. "Buzz" Wagner on a strafing mission against Lae Airfield.
+This was the 8th Fighter Group's first combat mission.
+At 2:37pm, the AIracobras strafed Lae Airfield hitting parked aircraft and seaplanes then departed.
+A6M2 Zeros of the Tainan Kōkūtai scrambled, and intercepted the Airacobras near Salamaua.
+This Airacobra sustained damaged but managed to reach the south coast of New Guinea before force landing on a beach near Hood Point.
+During the landing, the P-39 sustained a bent propeller, broken oil coolers, bent flaps and cowling damage but otherwise was intact.

 Fate of the pilot

-Brown was taken to Abau where he met Japanese prisoner P.O.
-Yoshimitsu Maeda pilot of A6M2 Zero 1575 who force landed on April 28 in the same area.
-Both were transported aboard the MV Matoma to Port Moresby.
-Brown returned to duty with his squadron during early May.
+In early May 1942, Brown was taken to Abau Island where he met Japanese Prisoner Of War (POW) Yoshimitsu Maeda pilot of A6M2 Zero 1575 who force landed on April 28, 1942 in the same area.
+Both men and the wreckage of the Zero were transported aboard the MV Matoma to Port Moresby.
+Brown returned to duty with his squadron during early May 1942.

-When it force landed, this Airacobra bent its propeller and suffered broken oil coolers, bent flaps and cowling damage.
-In early October, 1942 a US Army salvage team, departed Port Moresby aboard a small ship bound for Hood Point to repair this Airacobra.
-Their ship floundered on the reef near their destination, forcing salvage tools and fuel to be dumped overboard, yet the ship still half capsized.
-Later, some of the salvage equipment and parts were located with the help of native divers from Hula village.
+In early October, 1942 a US Army salvage team boarded a small ship that left Port Moresby bound for Hood Point to repair this Airacobra.
+Near their destination, the ship floundered causing salvage tools and fuel to be dumped overboard as the vessel nearly capsized.
+Later, some of the salvage equipment and parts were located with the help of native divers from Hula.

 AWM 012768 photograph of Lt.
 Paul Brown